thomasphung/csv-validator-docker/README.md

 1. For use in other Java/Scala Applications, build by executing `mvn clean install`.
 2. For the Command Line Interface or Swing GUI, build by executing `mvn clean package`.
+   * The associated .jar files will be in the /target folder within /csv-validator-cmd for the Command Line Interface or /csv-validator-ui for the Swing GUI.
+To execute, do `java -jar <FILE_NAME>.jar`

 Maven Artifacts
 ===============